wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    Accumulation of "Technical debt" is like financial debt, which robs <strong>flexibility in the future</strong>, when changes can't be made until blocking issues are fixed.

-   So shifting focus to longer-term objectives is often the key to shift the mindset of those who are comfortable with garbage all around them.
-It takes a certain amount of discipline to keep work areas (repositories) clean now to avoid misunderstandings by many others in the future.
+   So shifting focus to longer-term objectives is often the key to shift the mindset of those who are comfortable with working around garbage all around them.
+It takes a certain amount of discipline to keep work areas (repositories) clean now to avoid misunderstandings by several others in the future.

    This can be a constant source of stress within a team.